We look forward to working with you!

 Other general details

-- Invalid parts severed: If a court of law decides one or more parts of our Agreement with you is invalid, only those parts are severed from the Agreement and other parts remain in full force and effect.
+- Invalid parts severed: If a court of law decides one or more parts of our Agreement with you are invalid, only those parts are severed from the Agreement and other parts remain in full force and effect.

 - Passwords: If we give you a username and/or password to access Site features or extra Content, you must keep those details confidential.
 You are responsible for any unauthorised use or misuse of your passwords and resulting Site and Content use.